Reach Out Today

 Is Farmapram Addictive?

 Yes, Farmapram carries the potential for addiction.
 Regular use, especially over extended periods, can lead to higher and higher tolerance and both physical and psychological dependence.
+As tolerance develops, users may require higher doses to achieve the same effects, which increases the risk of developing a substance use disorder.

 Signs and Symptoms of Farmapram Addiction